Changissnz/selfinterest/README.md

 in apparent disregard for their existence.
 However, if the criteria is that one's believed ideals are a part of their self, then one that commits actions for what they claim to be for their ideals is selfish by the direct connection of fulfilling the ideal being coincidentally efforts to fulfill the self.
-So the direction of gains intended by the self, regardless of any invoked ideal, is towards the self.
+By this strict association of the ideal with the self-interest, the direction of gains intended by the self, regardless of any invoked ideal, is towards the self.
 As an example, some human beings find a sense of satisfaction in being charitable or empathetic, both of these adjectives being ideals.
 And although the actions that can be labeled charitable or empathetic are not in complete reference to the self but to the other, the fact that the self finds